heyfoz/rust-cargo-build-trunk-serve/README.md

 - Rust and Cargo must be installed on your system.
 You can install them from [here](https://www.rust-lang.org/tools/install).
 - Trunk must be installed.
 Instructions can be found [here](https://trunkrs.dev/#installation).
-- For macOS/Linux: `xclip` is required for clipboard functionality on Linux.
+- For macOS/Linux: `xclip` is required for clipboard functionality.
 - For Windows: PowerShell is used to run the script.

 ### Installing